orthrus2106/nft-market/README.md

 # NFT Marketplace
  This is layout project I made while learning HTML and CSS.
 The main goal was to practice building a clean and responsive page.
-There is some JavaScript, but it's very basic

  ## What did I use